vincedarley/homebridge-plugin-bwaspa/README.md

 # Homebridge Balboa Spa Plugin

-This plugin will connect to Spas/Hot-tubs via their Balboa wifi module, and expose a set of controls (pumps, lights, etc) and its temperature, and temperature control, in HomeKit.
+This plugin will connect to Spas/Hot-tubs via their Balboa wifi module, and expose a set of controls (pumps, lights, etc) and the spa temperature, and temperature control, in HomeKit.
 It also exposes a "Leak Sensor" which acts as a sensor for whether the heater water flow in the spa is all good.
 You can set that up in Home to send you a notification if anything goes wrong.

 The plugin does a good job of ensuring the state of all controls remains in sync whether you manipulate the controls through Home, through Siri, through physical controls on the spa, or through the Balboa spa app, and takes account of situations (e.g. during filtering) where some pumps cannot be turned off.

-Configure the plugin with Homebridge ConfigUI
+The default behaviour is for the plugin to discover your Spa automatically on your network, query it for all supported controls and make them all available to Homekit automatically.
+You can modify much of that behaviour by configuring the plugin with Homebridge ConfigUI.
+And of course you can rename or delete accessories in Home to serve your purposes.

 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)